We supply an HTTPS certificate for all websites that are subdomains of

 - Because not all browsers necessarily trust your particular CA to certify people, you also often need a "certificate chain" AKA a "certificate bundle", which connects your certificate with someone who is trusted by all browsers.
 This is yet another text file, with several certificates in it.
 The certificate vendor should send it to you alongside your own certificate.
 You can tell the difference between the two because your certificate will just have one "BEGIN/END" bit in it, while the chain will probably have several.
 (Some CAs are able to offer certificates that are trusted directly.
 They tend to be the most expensive ones.
 Check with your certificate vendor if you're unsure.)

 - Once you have the certificate and the chain, create a new file which has your certificate at the top, then the chain afterwards.
 (You may have to add a newline so that you don't get the END line of your certificate on the same line as the BEGIN for the first line of the chain.)
 Save that as yourdomain.com.combined.cert

 - Get your private key: This is the private key that you would have created as part of the process of generating the CSR.
 You will need to give it to us unencrypted, so make sure that the key starts with the line

 -----BEGIN PRIVATE KEY-----. if you see something like

 Proc-Type: 4,ENCRYPTEDthen it's encrypted and you need to decrypt it before we can use it:

 openssl rsa -in server.key.encrypted -out server.key

 For some sites, you might not only want to offer an HTTPS connection to your users -- you might want to force all access to your site to go through HTTPS.
-Here are some hints on how to do that for different web frameworks.
+Here's how to do that.